crest-cassia/oacis/docs/en/install.md

 - Ruby 2.5.1 or later ([https://www.ruby-lang.org/](https://www.ruby-lang.org/))
 - MongoDB 3.6 or later ([http://www.mongodb.org/](http://www.mongodb.org/))
 - bundler ([http://bundler.io/](http://bundler.io/))
+    - You may skip the installation for Ruby2.6.0 or later as it is built into Ruby as a standard library.
 - redis ([https://redis.io/](https://redis.io/))

 We recommend rbenv or rvm to install proper version of Ruby.